fmerg/pymerkle/docs/source/generation.rst

 verifies correctness of the generated proof (and consequently inclusion of their data among the tree's encrypted records) by validating the proof against the Merkle-tree's current root-hash.
-It is essential that the auditor does *not* need to reveal the data itself but only their checksum, whereas the server does *not* need to publish any encrypted data (checksums stored by leaves) but only a specific path of interior hashes and the current root-hash.
+It is essential that the auditor does *not* need to reveal the data itself but only their checksum, whereas the server publishes the *least* possible encrypted data (at most two checksums stored by leaves) and the current root-hash.

 Background
 ----------